Further national strike action has been announced at UK universities, including here at the University of Bristol.

 Industrial action dates

-- speak to your personal tutor
+- speak to your personal tutor or supervisor

 - speak to your school office or

 Students who experience disruption due to the industrial action are eligible to claim from the Industrial action reimbursement fund for costs incurred, for example childcare, subsistence and travel.

 If you're feeling any impact on your health or wellbeing, you can access wellbeing support.